 How important is the look of a front door?
-Imagine pulling up to a home with ten-foot tall wooden doors with iron hinges and decorative design that sweep silently inward as they open.
+Imagine pulling up to a home with ten-foot-tall wooden doors with iron hinges and decorative design that sweep silently inward as they open.
 Immediately one thinks of wealth and castles.
 A bright red door with a brass doorknocker can take one to thoughts of a quaint European mountain town.
 Doors are the gateway to our homes.
-How they look, what color they are all contribute to how we view the home we are about to enter.
+How they look, what color they are all contributing to how we view the home we are about to enter.
 What does your front door say about you?

 One of the best ways to make a door unique is to paint it – if it’s wood or another material that lends itself to being painted.
 Choose something that works with the main color scheme of the home.
-Painting window trim the same color as the door can tie the house together.
+The painting window trims the same color as the door can tie the house together.
 Or, having the door one color and shutters or window trim a complementary color can brighten up the home.
 The next best way to personalize a door is to add unique doorknobs and doorknockers.
 From brass to wood to iron, there are endless possibilities.

 Homes that incorporate a natural feel may want to use reclaimed wood for their door or their accents.
 Modern doors may want to incorporate steel and glass or aluminum and glass.